BlackBerry names new chief security officer

+* Reports financial results for the fourth quarter and year ended December 31, 2016

-TORONTO BlackBerry Ltd named David Kleidermacher as its chief security officer on Tuesday, moving to further bolster the smartphone maker's credentials with security-conscious clients, including big players in the defence, automotive and healthcare sectors.
+TORONTO Feb 10 BlackBerry Ltd named David Kleidermacher as its chief security officer on Tuesday, moving to further bolster the smartphone maker's credentials with security-conscious clients, including big players in the defense, automotive and healthcare sectors.

 Kleidermacher was previously chief technology officer at embedded software maker Green Hills Software, where he spent more than two decades.
 Green Hills' technologies power systems as diverse as medical devices and aircraft made by the likes of Boeing Co, Airbus Group NV and Lockheed Martin Corp.

-BlackBerry said Kleidermacher will oversee a number of key initiatives, including security-specific research and product development, and the company's product certification and approval programme.
+BlackBerry said Kleidermacher will oversee a number of key initiatives, including security-specific research and product development, and the company's product certification and approval program.

 "David's knowledge of securing the Internet of Things and embedded systems will be invaluable as we execute on our strategy," BlackBerry Chief Executive Officer John Chen said in a statement.